simeononsecurity/simeononsecurity.ch/content/articles/cyberbullying-a-parents-guide-to-keeping-kids-safe-online/index.en.md

 ## Government Regulations

 The government has recognized the severity of cyberbullying and has implemented laws to combat it.
 The Children's Internet Protection Act requires schools and libraries to have internet safety policies in place, and the Protecting Children in the 21st Century Act requires schools to educate students about internet safety.
 In addition, many states have laws specifically addressing cyberbullying.
 For example, California's law makes cyberbullying a crime, and New York's law requires schools to have policies for addressing cyberbullying.
-It's essential to be aware of the laws in your state and ensure your child's school is complying with them.
+You need to be aware of the laws in your state and ensure your child's school is complying with them.

 ## Conclusion

 Cyberbullying is a serious issue that can have long-lasting effects on children's mental health and well-being.
-As a parent, it's essential to educate yourself and your children about cyberbullying, monitor their online activity, and take steps to prevent and address cyberbullying if it occurs.
+As a parent, you need to educate yourself and your children about cyberbullying, monitor their online activity, and take steps to prevent and address cyberbullying if it occurs.
 By working together, we can create a safer online environment for our children.